saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 Almost there, now all that is missing is the DE and WM.
 Firstly, install the X enviroment.
 You can do it running the command ```pacman -Syu xorg```.

-Now install KDE Plasma, with the command ```pacman -Syu sddm plasma plasma-wayland-session kde-system kde-utilities kde-network kde-multimedia tesseract-data-eng```.
+Now install KDE Plasma, with the command ```pacman -Syu sddm plasma plasma-wayland-session kde-system kde-utilities kde-network tesseract-data-eng```.

 After it finishes installing, create symlinks for the service to start up automatically.<br>
 This can be done with the command ```systemctl enable sddm.service```.